 When Will the Ear Pressure Go Away?

 The altered sensation in the ears will resolve itself in the first week or two after rhinoplasty.
 To accelerate healing and reduce inflammation, patients may adopt a low sodium diet, apply an ice compress to the nose area, and keep the head elevated (even when sleeping) for the first couple of days after surgery.
-As the swelling in the nose goes down, the ear pressure will even out and return back to normal
+As the nose’s swelling goes down, the ear pressure will even out and return to normal.

 When nasal packing causes increased ear pressure, the clogged sensation is relieved when the packing is removed.

 How Can I Relieve Ear Pressure?